 - Respect the recovery required to adapt from a specific training session and/or training cycle.

-- Develop climbing specific skills: climbing is a unique sport with an set of parameters required to complete and thus ever changing and adapting set of skills required to be successful.
+- Develop climbing specific skills: climbing is a unique sport with an ever changing set of parameters required to complete and thus ever changing and adapting set of skills required to be successful.
 It’s one thing to be strong but it’s another to know how to harness that strength to achieve desired goals.

-Here at Excel Physical Therapy, we are ourselves climbers and patients as well as climbing research, training, and rehabilitation specialists. we get it.
+Here at Excel Physical Therapy, we are ourselves climbers and patients as well as climbing research, training, and rehabilitation specialists.
+So we get it.
 We understand what you’re going through, and we can help you figure out how to take the steps towards those climbing goals.
 We’d love to have you in person in the Excel Climbing Lab for a climbing evaluation, evaluate and establish a plan for that nagging injury, or consult for injury/performance questions via an in-clinic or telehealth appointment.
-We’re here for you and we’d love to keep providing more and more information on all things climbing so please let us know if there is anything you’d like to hear and learn about.
+We’re here for you and we’d love to keep providing more and more information on all things climbing so please let us know if there is anything specific you’d like to hear and learn about.